A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: DEA Estimation and Inference

 \subsection{Discussion and Implication for Practice}

 Our DEA-based fairness analysis has several implications for kidney exchange practices.
 First, the efficiency score distributions shown in Figure \ref{fig:ridge} and Table \ref{tab:intervals} show larger variability for Asian, Black, and Hispanic patients compared to White patients, who exhibit more consistent outcomes.
 This narrower distribution for White patients could be attributed to better access to healthcare resources or more effective pre-transplant care \citep{Kucirka2012}.
-These findings suggest the need for tailored interventions to improve outcome consistency for underrepresented groups \citep{Gordon2014}.
+From a practical standpoint, the combination of centered efficiency scores and group-conditional prediction intervals provides a summary diagnostic for each ethnic group that goes beyond average outcomes: programs can monitor whether a group’s efficiency distribution remains systematically wider or more skewed than that of others, even when mean performance is comparable.
+Taken together, these findings suggest the need for tailored interventions to improve outcome consistency for underrepresented groups \citep{Gordon2014}.

-Second, we propose that incorporating multiple efficiency measures, as in the DEA model \eqref{eq:dea_model}, could lead to a fairer kidney allocation system across ethnic groups.
+Second, incorporating multiple efficiency measures, as in the DEA model \eqref{eq:dea_model}, can lead to a fairer kidney allocation system across ethnic groups.
 While recent developments in kidney paired donation programs, such as integrating deceased donors as nondirected donors and chain initiators \citep{Wang2021, Wang2022}, have improved matching opportunities, these initiatives primarily focus on enhancing overall efficiency.
 However, our DEA framework emphasizes the trade-offs between various fairness criteria.
 For example, reducing waitlist times for Asian patients might negatively impact graft survival, while prioritizing graft survival for White patients could increase their wait times.
-To address these trade-offs and improve allocation strategies, we recommend using the DEA framework to assess the impact of policy changes on the overall fairness across ethnic groups.
-This approach ensures that both fairness and efficiency are considered in kidney allocation decisions.
+To address these trade-offs and improve allocation strategies, we recommend using the conditional DEA framework to assess the impact of policy changes on overall fairness across ethnic groups.
+In practice, this does not certify that a given allocation rule is fair, but it provides a structured way to quantify how proposed changes shift group-wise efficiency distributions while jointly accounting for multiple fairness-relevant criteria of the allocation process.